 1. It keeps you top of mind

-There are plenty of reasons why people navigate to your website without converting.
 Maybe they got distracted, were just casually browsing their options, or wanted to take their time before making a decision.

-With the magic of remarketing, you can remind people about their past interest through these targeted ads — particularly if they’re searching for similar offerings again.
+With the magic of remarketing, you can remind people about their past interest through these targeted ads, particularly if they’re searching for similar offerings again.

 2. It ups your chances of converting a lead